nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Background Text

-The background text should include a description of the tool and its motivation or scope.
-It should also include a link to examples where the tool has informed science-based decision making, if this is appropriate.
+The background text should include a description of the tool and its motivation or scope, as well as the developers or organizations involved.
+It should also include a link to examples where the tool has informed science-based decision making, if this is appropriate. p

 This information can be placed in a README.md file on a source code repository, but it could also be located somewhere else that is easy for users of the software to find.

 #### Installation Instructions

 Installation instruction should be provided.
 The tool reviewer must be able to run them and successfully install the software.

 If the software does not require user install, e.g., on a web app, no install instructions need to be provided.

 #### A Getting Started Example

 A "getting started" example should help orient a beginning user to the software when they are using it for the first time.
 The example could be embedded in or linked on the README.md of a GitHub repository.
 It could also be hosted elsewhere, but should be easy to find for users of the software.
 It should demonstrate how to use the software with a concise example and should not go into advanced use cases.
+Common examples of

 #### Citation Instructions